Covid-19 FAQs for International students

 Will sanitiser be available in town?

-Some shops, but not all, will have sanitiser available for you to use – it is advisable to carry your own.
+Non-essential shops are currently closed.
+Those shops that are allowed to open are likely to have sanitiser available for you to use – it is advisable to carry your own.

 Will public toilets be open?

 Public toilets may be open but you can expect toilets in supermarkets to be in use for customers, with some controls.
 Toilets on campus are open and have been adapted to make social distancing easier.

 Where can I find up to date advice on studying and living in the UK?